A List Of The Labour MPs Leaving The Party – And Everything You Need To Know About Why

 Elected in 1992

-Ann Coffey, a Labour member for the last 41 years, resigned from the party today saying she thought she would be in it “till the end of my life”.
+Ann Coffey, a Labour member for the last 41 years, resigned from the party today saying she thought she would be in it “for the rest of my life”.

-But any criticism of the leadership is now met with “abuse and charges of treachery,” she said.
+But any criticism of the leadership is now met with “abuse and accusations of treachery,” she said.

 Mike Gapes